 The only difference may occur if instead of a corrida a pie (on foot), you attend a corrida de rejones (on horseback).
 In this case, the toreros are replaced by rejoneadores.

 The list of bullfight participants is incredibly long.

 To help you out recognize everyone, here’s a detail of all the people you will see if you attend a bullfight.

 The matador (“killer” in English), or commonly designated torero in Spain, is the main performer in a bullfight.

-You will easily recognize him because he is the only allowed to wear traje de luces embroidered in gold.
-He may decide to wear a different color braiding (e.g. silver or black), but he will be usually wearing gold.
+You’ll easily recognize him because he’s the only allowed to wear a traje de luces embroidered in gold.
+He may decide to wear a different color braiding (e.g. silver or black), but he’ll be usually wearing gold.

 If the matador is a particularly skillful banderillero before becoming a matador, he will place the banderillas himself.

 A matador goes through several education stages, and most of it relies on practice.
 First he has to become novillero, fighting novillos or young bulls.
 Once he is experienced enough, he performs a special corrida called la toma de alternativa, in which he graduates and becomes a matador.